ryan-a-baker/tap-on-aws/README.md

 The EKSCTL command line makes managing the lifecycle of EKS clusters very simple.
 This guide will use it to create clusters.

 To install the eksctl cli, use the [following guide](https://eksctl.io/introduction/#installation).

+## Tanzu CLI

+The Tanzu CLI will enable us to install and interact with the Tanzu Application Platform.

+To install the Tanzu, use the [following guide](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.2/tap/GUID-install-tanzu-cli.html#cli-and-plugin)

 # Export Environment Variables